 FACULTY OF ARCHITECTURE AND URBANISM 2012 - 2014

-From 2D complex fractals is easy to get into 3D.
-We just insert hypercomplex numbers to the formula instead of complex numbers.
+From 2D complex, fractals are easy to get into 3D.
+We just insert hypercomplex numbers into the formula instead of complex numbers.
 Hypercomplex numbers contain more imaginary parts.
 To generate three-dimensional fractals quaternions – four components numbers are used.
 Such number may be generally written as: q=r + ai + bj + ck, where r , a, b and c are real numbers and i, j, k are imaginary part.
-Imaginary part has a similar definition as in complex numbers, thus: i2=j2=k2=-1.
+The imaginary part has a similar definition as in complex numbers, thus: i2=j2=k2=-1.
 There are, however, more mathematical relationship applied among them: ij=k , jk=i , ki=j; her=-k , kj=-i ;=- j.
-Individual components of the quaternion can be interpreted as coordinates of w, x , y, z axes.
+Individual components of the quaternion can be interpreted as coordinates of w, x , y, z-axes.
 To be able to display such a four-dimensional element in 3D space, we must subtract one dimension – merge two of them together.
 We intersect the fractal with several planes.
 At this level, the one component becomes dependent on the remaining three.
 To fully describe the 4D body using 3D solids need to do a whole series of these cuts.
-In each section plane of 4D objects there are different 3D penetrations.
+In each section plane of 4D objects, there are different 3D penetrations.
 Unfortunately, our world is understood as the 3D space and so it is difficult for us to imagine a multidimensional object.
 The result of the generation of hypercomplex fractals are the coordinates of individual points.
-Is it possible to perceive a cluster of points as surface of object?
+Is it possible to perceive a cluster of points as the surface of the object?
 Of course, it depends only on the perception of detail.
 If you select an atom as a point, then everything in our world is made up of points.
 This can be applied to much larger objects.
-For the items we choose the star.
+For the items, we choose the star.
 From an adequate distance, we were able to identify appearance as an object- the galaxy.